Liz Van Vliet

 I am also the host of Being Indispensable, a podcast that started as a way for me to find inspiration and to help make sense of the challenges that the role of Executive Assistant was presenting me with.
 Not how to be better at travel bookings or become more proficient at Powerpoint (although those skills can always do with improvement) but how other EA’s coped with the all encompassing nature of the role and the need to wear so many hats at the one time.

 It soon became clear that Executive Assistants valued having their dose of ‘Vitamin L’ and I began to be invited to speak at conferences and events on how vital it is for EA’s to develop their Emotional Intelligence, Interpersonal and Communication skills in order to move from simply being functionally effective to being strategically effective and indispensable.
-I have now developed the Knowing Assistant framework that outlines development and essential capabilities in four key areas:
+I have now developed the Knowing Assistant framework that outlines development and essential capabilities in five key areas:

 Knowing Your Manager